User roles and permissions in Promo on Demand

 Frontend user responsibilities Floor execution

-3. Runs the draw — the system selects a winner from the uploaded pool and displays the result.
+4. Runs the draw - the system selects winner(s) from the uploaded pool of participants.

 Recommended Team Structure